Application call for EPHA-OSF Roma Health Fellows

-- Fluency in English and Romanian and/or Bulgarian required
+- Fluency in English, written and spoken;

-- Excellent written and oral communication and strong analytical skills
+- Excellent written and oral communication and strong analytical skills;

-- Ability to work independently
+- Ability to work independently and at distance;

-- Creative mindset, strong motivation and initiative
+- Creative mindset, strong motivation and initiative.

 - Send your application to email@example.com with “Roma Health Fellowship Program- application” in the subject line

-EPHA and the OSF Roma Health Programme will pre-select candidates based on the applications received.
-Shortlisted candidates will be invited to a telephone interview.
-The selection will be made without regard to religion, age, gender, sexual orientation, marital status, or disability.
+EPHA and the OSF Public Health Program will do a pre-selection of candidates based on the applications received.
+Shortlisted candidates will be invited to a telephone/Skype interview.

 “I am much more involved in promoting access to health services at local level, I understand the role of NGOs and which steps need to be followed in advocating policies at both national and EU level.”Florin Nasture